masto/chatwithsysop.com/blog/2025-01-02-dvd-rescue/part1.md

 If the word "Betamax" doesn't mean anything to you, a very quick history lesson.
 In the 80s, there were two competing videotape formats: Sony's proprietary Betamax, and VHS - the standard used by everyone else.
-The general consensus is that Beta had better picture quality, but VHS ultimately won out and by 1988 Sony had given up.
+The general consensus is that Beta had better picture quality, but VHS ultimately won out, and by 1988 Sony had given up.

 I probably inherited my predilection for gadgets from my father.
 Though he struggled with technology at times, he had a thing for having the latest thing.
-And so we ended up with collection of home movies recorded on Beta tapes.
+And so we ended up with a collection of home movies recorded on Beta tapes.
 They go on for hours and hours, often with the camera set up on a tripod during a holiday, with everything too dark and out of focus.
-But they are the only recordings we have of that time and as happens, a lot of the people in them aren't around anymore.
+But they are the only recordings we have of that time, and as happens, a lot of the people in them aren't around anymore.
 So I'd like to keep them safe.

 ## The First Conversion

-It was obvious by the early 1990s that our Betamax VCR broke down, we'd no longer be able to watch these videos, so it was time to copy them somewhere else.
+It was obvious by the early 1990s that if our Betamax VCR broke down, we'd no longer be able to watch these videos, so it was time to copy them somewhere else.
 That somewhere was VHS.
 By this point, I had graduated to an [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500), a computer that was known for its video capabilities, and my tendency to turn things into complicated projects was fully developed.
-So we gathered all of the tapes and set about dubbing them onto VHS tapes while adding introductory titles courtesy of my Amiga and some software I've long since forgotten the name of.
+My father and I gathered all of the tapes and set about dubbing them onto VHS while adding introductory titles courtesy of my Amiga and some software I've long since forgotten the name of.

 This was of course a very analog and very lossy conversion.
-It just involved plugging some RCA cables between the two VCRs, pressing play on one, and record on the other.
+It just involved plugging RCA cables between the two VCRs, pressing play on one, and record on the other.
 But it did succeed in producing a copy of the movies that could theoretically be watched into the future.
-Even in 2025, a VHS player wouldn't be hard to track down.
-In fact, I have one under the TV, but I say theoretically because those tapes (both Beta and VHS) have long since been lost.
+Even in 2025, while a Betamax player would be hard to track down, VHS is kind of still around.
+In fact, I have one under the TV, but I say theoretically because I can't actually watch those tapes - they've long since disappeared.
 But all is not lost, because before that happened there was...

 ## Another Format Conversion

 Sometime around 2002, I found myself with a Windows PC (a story for another time) capable of capturing video and burning DVDs.
-Over the course of several months, I set myself to the project of once again converting all of the home movies, this time copying them from VHS and making DVDs with a program called Pinnacle Studio.
+On and off over next few years, I went through the home movies and converted them once again, this time copying them from VHS and making DVDs with a program called Pinnacle Studio.
 I also put an inordinate amount of effort into making chapters, title screens, and labels for the discs.
 I even had an ink jet printer that could print directly onto the DVDs.
-I made extra copies and set up a little production line in my kitchen where I put them in padded mailers and sent them out to my parents.
+I made extra copies and set up a little production line where I put them in padded mailers and sent them out to my parents.
 Finally, I thought, these memories would be preserved forever in digital form.

 ![A homemade DVD labeled Home Video #2 and listing various Christmas videos](xmas_dvd.jpg)